Save time with TSA Precheck. The news had been filled with stories about “Queuemageddon” so what is it and how can you get around it?

 Following are the hours and check points.
 This is not always accurate.
 Sometimes many of these checkpoints are closed so be prepared to walk from checkpoint-to-checkpoint.

 How to get membership for more than 5 years.
-If you apply for Global Entry strategically you can get almost six years of membership with one application fee.
+If you apply for TSA Precheck strategically you can get almost six years of membership with one application fee.

 Other tips for getting through the airport faster: